 MSC's focus remains on boosting resilience across our services, assets and infrastructure, supporting our customers and contributing to a sustainable and inclusive global value chain.
 With our operations across all continents we contribute to address inequality, by keeping markets open for trade and investment.
-As part of our responsible business efforts, in 2023 we continued working alongside global leaders from business, intergovernmental organizations, civil society and academia in the context of the Business Commission to communities in developing countries.
+As part of our responsible business efforts, in 2023 we continued working alongside global leaders from business, intergovernmental organizations, civil society and academia in the context of the Business Commission to to longer distances, delayed deliveries and higher costs related to transport, impacting global food security and affecting vulnerable communities in developing countries.